yinyangsammy/snapshot-location-assessment/README.md

         ### Embedded Javascript

         -   I have kept the script inline for the PEXELS picture carousel, as its functionality seems to work much more smoothly that way.
-At some point I will try to deduct why.
+At some point, I will try to deduce why.
 More on this in bugs.

 -   # Features